 On review, it's apparent that Ted's Woodworking (and woodprix.com) is a clever sort of scam.
 Basically, whoever it is behind ted's woodworking and woodprix.com encourages affiliates to sell the plans, paying 75% commission on a $67 "product".
 That sounds very attractive, especially if you believe the claims about conversion rate (percentage of people who buy) on the site.
 Enough people believe the get rich hype and sign up as affiliates to try to sell the plans.
 This creates a huge number of affiliates.
 Each affiliate, in turn, creates links back to Ted's Woodworking, which raises Ted's profile to Google, and makes tedswoodworking.com the second search result on Google (after ads) when searching for "woodworking plans".
 Even affiliates that never sell a single copy help boost Ted's page on Google.
 And if you find Ted's Woodworking using a Google search, Ted doesn't have to pay anybody a commission.
 So even affiliates that never sell a single copy help Ted.
 I suspect the primary motivation for having affiliates is to boost Ted's page, rather than generating affiliate sales.
 With 80% commission, direct sales are 5x as valuable to Ted as affiliate sales.

 Some of these spams were forwarded to me by followers of my website.
 I noticed right away that the links in the email went thru redirects on MailChimp's servers.
-The email itself also originated from a MailChimp server (mail52.us1.mcsv.net 220.127.116.11).
-Because I also used MailChimp for my mailing list, my first thought was that my MailChimp account had been compromised.
+The email itself also originated from a MailChimp server (mail52.us1.mcsv.net 22.214.171.124).
+Because I also used MailChimp for my mailing list when I had one.
+My first thought was that my MailChimp account had been compromised.
 But on further investigation, I realized the spammer used a list different from my mailing list.
-But I changed my password just for good measure!

 MailChimp (unlike "Ted") has a reputation to uphold, and contacting them, I was able to get the account that was used to send the spam shut down and the redirects in the emaiils disabled.
 Unfortunately, without further help from MailChipmp, all I know is that the spammer sent using MailChimp.
 The spam was probably sent by yet another affiliate who believed the affiliate hype on the website and was hoping to make some money.